-CONCLUSIONS
+334 CONCLUSIONS

-Saltbush fresh and dry matter production with an 85% soil moisture level in relation to field capacity had the minimum loss of yield, being productive even in the driest soil.
+336 Saltbush fresh and dry matter production with an 85% soil moisture level in relation to337 field capacity had the minimum loss of yield, being productive even in the driest soil.

-The total yield, fresh and dry, was satisfactory

-using the reject brine from desalination for the irrigation of saltbush, proving its viability for the production of forage.
+The total yield, fresh and dry, was satisfactory using the waste from desalination for the irrigation of saltbush, proving its viability for the production of forage.

-The Atriplex nummularia showed a good bromatological quality for all treatments, especially in relation to crude protein.
+340 The Atriplex nummularia showed a good bromatological quality for all treatments,341 especially in relation to crude protein.